The final exam on the pathway to RACGP fellowship is the Clinical Competency Exam (CCE)

 Always give a very clear safety netting plan.
 When should the patient come back?
 What happens if they get worse?
 What happens if they get side effects to your treatments?

-It is wise to end stations with the follow-up plan, safety netting advice and asking if the patient has any questions.
+It is wise to end stations with a clear follow-up plan, safety netting advice and asking if the patient has any questions.
 Also make sure to check back in with the patient about their understanding and agreeance to the plan.

 Your exam mindset